Reject cynicism.

 Branding and Identity for BYU Institute

-Brigham Young University’s Wheatley Institute (formerly The Jack and Mary Lois Wheatley Institution) reached out to BitterSweet to tighten and unify an existing but inconsistent branding and identity.
-We created a new logo, bridging the gap between legacy and modernity, and distilled the new look and feel into a flexible system of colors, typefaces, and assets appropriate for digital and printed media.
+For this university institute rebrand, we created a new logo, bridging the gap between legacy and modernity, and distilled the new look and feel into a flexible system of colors, typefaces, and assets appropriate for digital and printed media.

 Your Only Friend Sign